Silvery vs Ink

 </Row>

 </FocusScope>Compat bridge: withInkFocus() provides Ink's flat-list focus system as a thin plugin.
 Apps using Ink's useFocus() / useFocusManager() work unchanged.
-For new code, silvery's useFocusable() is strictly better — spatial awareness, focus scopes, event dispatch.
+For new code, silvery's useFocusable() is more capable — spatial awareness, focus scopes, event dispatch.
 See Compat Layer Architecture.

 Mouse Support